-- They can destroy the program order (as seen from other CPUs), hence invalidate SC - Overtaking of messages is desirable and should not be prohibited in general. - Solution: memory barriers! - x86 CPUs provide the mfence instruction - a write barrier after each write gives sequentially consistent CPU behavior (and is as slow as a CPU without store buffer) - Use memory barriers only when necessary a) For the following executions traces, either provide a sequentially consistent interleaving or show that this does not exist.
-W(var, val) indicates the write of the value val to the variable var.
-R(var, val) indicates a read.
-Assume that all the variables are initially set to 0.
-Justify your answer!
-(10p)
+- They can destroy the program order (as seen from other CPUs), hence invalidate SC - Overtaking of messages is desirable and should not be prohibited in general. - Solution: memory barriers! - x86 CPUs provide the mfence instruction - a write barrier after each write gives sequentially consistent CPU behavior (and is as slow as a CPU without store buffer) - Use memory barriers only when necessary and an alter to the